-Overall, we rate the Association of American Physicians and Surgeons (AAPS) an extreme right Questionable source based on the promotion of quackery level pseudoscience, conspiracy theories, use of poor sources, a lack of transparency with funding as well as numerous false claims and failed fact checks.
+- Overall, we rate the Association of American Physicians and Surgeons (AAPS) as an extreme right Questionable source based on the promotion of quackery level pseudoscience, conspiracy theories, use of poor sources, a lack of transparency with funding as well as numerous false claims, and failed fact checks.

-Reasoning: Extreme Right, Poor Sourcing, Lack of Transparency, Pseudoscience, Conspiracy Theories, Numerous False Claims, Failed Fact Checks
+Reasoning: Poor Sourcing, Lack of Transparency, Pseudoscience, Conspiracy Theories, Numerous False Claims, Failed Fact Checks

-AAPS is a 501(c)(6) organization that is funded through donations as well as membership fees.
+AAPS is a 501(c)(6) organization funded through donations and membership fees.
 The website lacks transparency as they do not disclose funding information.
-According to Open Secrets they contribute 100% to Republican candidates and causes.
+According to Open Secrets, they contribute 100% to Republican candidates and causes.

 Analysis / Bias

 In review, AAPS is a hyperpartisan conservative association that advocates for policy that aligns with conservative positions.
-Some of the issues they advocate are as follows:
+Some of the issues they support are as follows:

 Editorially, all information promotes a far-right conservative agenda.
-When reporting on politics they routinely have a favorable view of the Trump administration Physicians Thank Trump, Say More Freedom Needed to Fight COVID-19, while advancing right-wing conspiracy theories directed at Democrats such as this: Is Hillary Clinton Medically Unfit to Serve?.
-Further, during the Coronavirus outbreak of 2020, they have frequently promoted misinformation such as the promotion of Hydroxychloroquine, which has been proven to be ineffective against Covid-19.
-They have also published an article titled Mask Facts that points to cherry-picked information demonstrating that masks are not effective in preventing the transmission of Covid-19.
-While a mask may not be 100% effective in stopping the transmission of Covid-19, or any virus for that matter, extensive research, over many years has demonstrated that masks significantly reduce the transmission of disease.
-In general, AAPS is a quackery level pseudoscience source that promotes conspiracy theories and medical misinformation to support a conservative agenda.
+When reporting on politics, they routinely have a favorable view of the Trump administration Physicians Thank Trump, Say More Freedom Needed to Fight COVID-19 while advancing right-wing conspiracy theories directed at Democrats such as: Is Hillary Clinton Medically Unfit to Serve?.
+Further, during the Coronavirus outbreak of 2020, they frequently promoted misinformation, such as the promotion of Hydroxychloroquine, which has been proven ineffective against Covid-19.
+They have also published an article titled Mask Facts that points to cherry-picked information demonstrating that masks are ineffective in preventing the transmission of Covid-19.
+While a mask may not be 100% effective in stopping the transmission of Covid-19, or any virus for that matter, extensive research over many years has demonstrated that masks significantly reduce disease transmission.
+In general, AAPS is a quackery-level pseudoscience source that promotes conspiracy theories and medical misinformation to support a conservative agenda.

-Overall, we rate the Association of American Physicians and Surgeons (AAPS) an extreme right Questionable source based on the promotion of quackery level pseudoscience, conspiracy theories, use of poor sources, a lack of transparency with funding as well as numerous false claims and failed fact checks.
-(D. Van Zandt 7/1/2020)
+Overall, we rate the Association of American Physicians and Surgeons (AAPS) as an extreme right Questionable source based on the promotion of quackery level pseudoscience, conspiracy theories, use of poor sources, a lack of transparency with funding as well as numerous false claims, and failed fact checks.
+(D. Van Zandt 7/1/2020) Updated (07/01/2022)